ProtocolBench: Which LLM MultiAgent Protocol to Choose?: : A Systematic Evaluation of Agent Protocols

-To isolate protocol-specific effects, we pin non-protocol factors (LLM/model version, prompts, hardware image, rate limits) and use three named components: (i) Protocol Adapters that normalize envelopes, field mappings, retries, and streaming semantics across A2A/ACP/ANP/Agora; (ii) a Scenario Harness that fixes topologies and workloads for GAIA, Streaming Queue, Fail-Storm, and Safety Tech; and (iii) a Logging \& Metrics Stack that collects success/quality, end-to-end latency/throughput, byte overhead, and failure-time robustness with standardized aggregation (per-request, per-run, per-scenario).
+To isolate protocol-specific effects, we pin non-protocol factors (LLM/model version, prompts, hardware image, rate limits) and use three named components: (i) Native Protocol Adapters, which are thin wrappers around each protocol's SDK or native implementation and expose a common instrumentation boundary without imposing a shared retry, reconnect, or streaming layer during \benchname{} comparisons; (ii) a Scenario Harness that fixes topologies and workloads for GAIA, Streaming Queue, Fail-Storm, and Safety Tech; and (iii) a Logging \& Metrics Stack that collects success/quality, end-to-end latency/throughput, byte overhead, and failure-time robustness with standardized aggregation (per-request, per-run, per-scenario).
+The unified message / translation layer is used only in the \metaprot{} setting, when heterogeneous module assignments require a stateless cross-protocol bridge.
 Repeated runs and statistical procedures are reported in the Experiments section.

+\paragraph{Fairness and scope.} ~ProtocolBench aims to isolate protocol effects and reduce implementation favoritism.
+Each scenario's agent workflow (planner, tools, prompts, and topology) is implemented once and reused across protocols; only the protocol implementation at the communication boundary is swapped.
+We pin non-protocol factors (model/version, decoding, container image, workloads, and rate limits), record protocol SDK versions, and apply common task-level deadlines only to prevent stalled runs.
+Protocol-native retry, reconnect, and streaming behavior is therefore preserved as part of each protocol's measured runtime behavior, while logging uses common trace IDs, session IDs, idempotency keys, and byte/latency accounting.
+We report controlled comparisons of protocol-native behavior under shared task conditions, not a universal ranking, and do not claim coverage of highly dynamic or adversarial workloads in the current benchmark.
+Additional controls and fairness checks are provided in Appendix~\ref{app:controls}, with further validity and ablation details in Appendix~\ref{app:validity}.